ethereum/go-ethereum/docs/_clef/Rules.md

   with the [ECMA5 specification](https://tc39.es/ecma262/#sec-intro).

 * [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)
-  is not supported.
-"Use strict" will parse but it does nothing.
+  is not supported. "use strict" will parse but it does nothing.

 ## Credential management